Federal Vision: Baptism

-In his concluding analysis of the Federal Vision baptismal theology, Joseph Minich (who claims not to be an FV advocate) writes, "Baptism is not a 'work' performed, after which one can have full assurance.
+In his concluding analysis of the Federal Vision baptismal theology, Joseph Minich—who claims not to be a Federal Vision advocate—writes, "Baptism is not a 'work' performed, after which one can have full assurance.
 It is not another 'instrument' of justification alongside faith.
 Rather, it is a visible act of God (especially apparent in the case of infants) that is to be seen as the locus of Christian certainty.
 It is the place where God promises to meet His own.
 To look to baptism for assurance is not to look for salvation in 'water,' but to cling to the place where God promises to meet His people and bless them."

-Those associated with the Federal Vision often include under the name "Christian" all who have been baptized in the name of the Triune God.
+Those associated with the Federal Vision often include under the name "Christian" all who have been baptized in the name of the trinitarian God.

 Communion

-The Federal Vision emphasizes the blessings that come from partaking in communion as the nourishing feast of the covenant.
-While denying both mere symbolism and the presence of Christ in the elements themselves, they believe that Christ's presence with the church in the sacrament has sanctifying effects.
+The Federal Vision emphasizes the blessings from partaking in communion as the nourishing feast of the covenant.
+While denying both mere symbolism and the presence of Jesus in the elements themselves, they believe that Jesus's presence with the church in the sacrament has sanctifying effects.